Salah: Liverpool star extends impressive Anfield record vs Wolves | Goal.com

 Mohamed Salah’s first-half strike against Wolverhampton Wanderers has seen the Liverpool attacker extend his Premier League goal tally at Anfield to 52.

-With just 24 minutes into the encounter, the Egypt international gave Jurgen Klopp’s men the lead after profiting from a slip from captain Conor Coady.
+Just 24 minutes into the encounter, the Egypt international gave Jurgen Klopp’s men the lead after profiting from a slip-up from captain Conor Coady.

 💫 Magic Mo 💫 pic.twitter.com/IZPIfHAJUx— Liverpool FC (@LFC) December 6, 2020